 Grand Bahama Island is home to Freeport, which is the second largest city in the Bahamas, and a very popular stop for cruise ships in the western Mediterranean.
 It’s a former British possession and English is the dominant and official language.

 It’s a very short flight from any of the southern Florida airports so the island is a common stop for short stays as well as offshore businesses.
 There is the usual diving, snorkeling, sailing, fishing, and other water sports, but there’s also a major shopping culture here, partly due to the abundance of cruise ship passengers.
+You’ll find plenty of things to do in Grand Bahama other than shopping though.

 This is one of the cheapest of all Caribbean islands, especially for those who can get a cheap flight from or through Florida, or a package deal.